-Design of a soft sensor for the oscillatory failure detection in the flight control system of a civil aircraft
+Design of a soft sensor for the oscillatory failure detection in the flight control system of an civil aircraft

-Do Hieu Trinh\, Benoît Marx\, Philippe Goupil, and José Ragot\ \Centre de Recherche en Automatique de Nancy UMR 7039 - Nancy-Université, CNRS, 2 Avenue de la forêt de Haye, 54516 Vandœuvre, France Email: {Do-Hieu.Trinh,Benoît.Marx,Jose.Ragot}@ensem.inpl-nancy.fr EDYC-CC Flight Control System, AIRBUS 316 route de Bayonne, 31060 Toulouse Cedex 09, France.
+Do Hieu Trinh\, Benoît Marx\, Philippe Goupil, and José Ragot\ \Centre de Recherche en Automatique de Nancy UMR 7039 - Nancy-Université, CNRS, 2 Avenue de la forêt de Haye, 54516 Vandœuvre, France Email: {Do-Hieu.Trinh,Benoît.Marx,Jose.Ragot}@ensem.inpl-nancy.fr EDYC-CC Flight Control System, AIRBUS Operations S.A.S 316 route de Bayonne, 31600 Toulouse Cedex 09, France.
 Email: Philippe.Goupil@airbus.com

-Abstract-The objective of this study is the detection of oscillatory failure (unknown and bounded) that may affect the control system of a control surface (CS) of a civil aircraft.
-Beside the fact that the failure may result in additional loads on the aircraft structure, it can excite a resonance phenomenon.
-Early and robust detection of this type of failure is therefore a need for structural design objectives as well as for the controllability of the aircraft.
-From an analytical model of the actuator and its control loop, a so-called failure-free model translating the behavior of the system in the absence of failure is developed, as well as failure models corresponding to system behaviors in the occurrence of different types of failure.
-This allows generating residual signals for failure detection.
+Abstract-The objective of this study is the detection of oscillatory failure (unknown and bounded) that may affect the control system of a flight control surface (FCS) of an civil aircraft.
+Beside the fact that the failure may result in additional charges on the aircraft structure, it can excite a resonance phenomenon.
+Early detection of this type of failure is therefore a need for security as well as the controllability of the aircraft.
+From an analytical model of the flight control surface system, we can establish a so-called failure-free model translating the behavior of the system in the absence of failure, as well as failure models corresponding to system behaviors in the occurrence of different types of failure.
+This can then generate residual signals allowing the detection of failure.

-Index Terms-Soft sensor, Fault Detection and Isolation, Oscillatory Failure, Flight Control System
+Index Terms-Soft sensor, Fault Detection and Isolation, Oscillatory Failure, Flight Control Surface